WESTERN STATES MUZZLE LOADER ASSOCIATION

 Running Buffalo, Fer-Du-Lac, and X-Stick Buffalo.

-IX.
+IV.
 WYOLA APPLEWHITE

 1. Aggregate for Women